-- All students study the same course at the same level.
-Adjustments are made on an individual basis in consultation with parents. - Students who are identified as requiring extra numeracy support may be placed into the College's numeracy intervention program.
+- Students study the same course at the same level, but students who may require extra academic support will be placed in a class that is paced and delivered at an appropriate level.
+Adjustments are made on an individual basis in consultation with parents. - Students who are identified as requiring extra numeracy support may be placed into the College's ALEKS numeracy intervention program.